 Okay; let´s face it… calculating numbers is one thing.
 Getting a feeling for what the numbers are telling us is another one.
 The power tool calculates five metrics; the maintainability index, cyclomatic complexity, depth of inheritance, class coupling and lines of code.
 But what do the numbers really mean?
 Well, I would say there is no unique answer to that question.

 But there is a very good description about the interpretation of the results at Vitaly´s WebLog.
-Seems that the mentioned blog-post is no longer available; so I´ll try to shed some light…
+Seems that the mentioned blog post is no longer available; so I´ll try to shed some light…

 Lines of Code

-This metric can be used as an indicator on how evolvable a function, a class, or at least an assembly project actually is.
+This metric can be used as an indicator of how evolvable a function, a class, or at least an assembly project actually is.
 It is calculated for each level and represents the number of types (except built-in language types) beeing used by a method, class, etc..
 Lower values are better.
 Code Metrics Viewer rates this metric value the following way: 0-9 dependencies is good (green), 10-30 dependencies (on member level) and 10-80 dependencies (on type level) are still okay (yellow), more than 30 dependencies (on member level) and more than 80 dependencies (on type level) are critical (red) and should be reviewed and possibly refactored.

 Depth of Inheritance

-The maintainability index metric can be used as an overall-quality indicator even if not all of the other provided metrics are taken into account to calculate that metric result.
+The maintainability index metric can be used as an overall quality indicator even if not all of the other provided metrics are taken into account to calculate that metric result.
 Actually, only the cyclomatic complexity and lines of code metric results are used directly – and some other metric values that are not exposed by the Code Metrics Power Tool.
-Those “hidden” values are called Halstead complexity measures, whereby only the Halstead volume is used for the calculation of the maintainability index (of course, class coupling has an impact on the Halstead volume, as well as used operators and operands).
+Those “hidden” values are called Halstead complexity measures, whereby only the Halstead volume is used for the calculation of the maintainability index (of course, the class coupling has an impact on the Halstead volume, as well as used operators and operands).
 Result values are between 0 and 100, whereby larger values indicate a higher (better) maintainability.
 The Code Metrics Viewer rates the metric value the following way: 100-20 is good (green), 19-10 is still okay (yellow), 9-0 is critical (red), but I usually review everything that has a lower value than 50.